gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Enhanced the plugin declaration DSL for the java-gradle-plugin

-The recently released [version 1.0.0 of the Plugin-Publish plugin](https://plugins.gradle.org/plugin/com.gradle.plugin-publish/1.0.0) significantly improves the plugin publishing process by having stronger opinions and a more straightforward configuration.
+The recently released [version 1.0.0 of the Plugin-Publish plugin](https://plugins.gradle.org/plugin/com.gradle.plugin-publish/1.0.0) significantly improves the plugin publishing process through stronger opinions and a more straightforward configuration.

 This release includes updates to the `java-gradle-plugin` documentation.
 The enhanced documentation describes the Maven publications generated when